Over 20 years experience – nearly 40 published books

 Nomi Isak (aka Nomi Kleinmuntz) is an award-winning book editor and writing coach based in Los Angeles.
 She has been the editor on nearly forty published books, and her clients include the J. Paul Getty Museum, Time-Warner AudioBooks, University of California Press, and numerous individual authors.
 She was the developmental editor on Illuminating the Renaissance (J. Paul Getty), which won the prestigious international Eric Mitchell Prize in 2004.
 She also was an editor on Carleton Watkins: The Complete Mammoth Photographs (J. Paul Getty), winner of the 2012 Kraszna-Krausz Best Photography Book Award.

-A writer herself, Nomi has been published in regional magazines, has ghostwritten a novel, and was the collaborative writer on Ellie Laks’s My Gentle Barn (Harmony/Crown/Random House 2014).
-She is also at work on her own novel.
+A writer and ghostwriter, Nomi has ghosted both fiction and nonfiction books, including Ellie Laks’s memoir, My Gentle Barn (Harmony/Crown/Random House 2014).
+She is also at work on her own novel and has been published in regional magazines.
+(She is happy to provide a list of publications.)

 Nomi has been facilitating writing workshops since 2001.
 She has created workshops for numerous organizations, including UCLArts & Healing, UCLA Extension, and Art of Daybreak.
 She also offers writing workshops privately and coaches writers one-on-one.